 Last Updated on

 It’s hard not to like Northern Cardinals.
-One of our most popular feeder birds, the male’s beautiful red color pops in the yard, especially in dull grey winter months.
-And the female’s more subtle orange and red tones are lovely as well.
+One of our most popular feeder birds, the male’s beautiful red color pops in the yard, especially during dull grey winter months.
+The female’s more subtle orange and red tones are lovely as well.
 They come to our feeders fairly readily and are polite guests.
-While they might bicker with each other a little bit, especially in spring breeding season, they don’t give other species a hard time.
-If you live within their range, attracting them to feeders usually isn’t hard to do.
+While they might bicker with each other a little bit, especially during spring breeding season, they don’t give other species a hard time.
+If you live within their range, attracting cardinals to feeders usually isn’t hard to do.

 Lots of Cardinals!

 In my yard, we get a LOT of cardinals.
 On a typical day, I’ll easily see twenty or more in the yard.
 On snowy days their numbers can climb to over thirty.
 They usually arrive at the feeders in pairs or (in the spring) in small family groups.
-Some or all of them are typically at the feeders from around dawn to after dusk each day.
+Always the earliest birds at the feeders each day, some or all of them are typically at the feeders from around dawn to after dusk.
 If I don’t see them for awhile it is usually because they are waiting out a prowling Cooper’s Hawk.

 Offer Safflower Seed

 Many people will tell you that you should offer sunflower seed to attract Northern Cardinals.
 I imagine that would definitely work; it’s a seed that they do eat readily.
 But in my yard, the seed they seem to crave is safflower.
 Given a choice, they go for the feeders with safflower over sunflower.
 They will also eat millet.

 Safflower is not a seed that all bird species’ beaks can handle or that all birds like.
 So it isn’t the only seed you’d want to offer to attract a wide mix of birds.
 But if you want cardinals, give it a try in one feeder and see what happens.
 It also has the advantage that some birds we less often like at the feeders aren’t fans of it.